Smart Timing for Mining: A Deep Learning Framework for Bitcoin Hardware ROI Prediction: Experimental setup

-\item \textbf{Energy prices\footnote{\url{https://www.kaggle.com/datasets/alistairking/electricity-prices}\\ \url{https://www.globalpetrolprices.com/electricity\_prices/}}}: Electricity rates for Ethiopia, China, and Texas. \end{enumerate} Critically, we also included days since the previous halving to track Bitcoin's halving cycles and miners' daily revenue potential.
 To ensure temporal validity and prevent data leakage, all 14 features at day $d_i$ use only information available at or before $d_i$.
-Features are Min--Max normalized, with the scaler fitted on the training split and applied unchanged to the validation and test splits.
+All features are Min--Max normalized using statistics computed on the training split only, and the fitted scaler is applied unchanged to the validation and test splits.

-\subsection{Baseline models.}
+\subsection{Baseline models}

-We benchmark the proposed \model{} against two benchmark models: an architecture based on LSTM and a state-of-the-art TSLANet~\cite{eldele2024tslanet} model.
-We opted for these two benchmark models as they have shown good performance on similar tasks like stock predictions~\cite{zhang2017stock,eldele2024tslanet}.
-The LSTM-based architecture, developed as part of this work, employs the same spectral and channel-mixing feature extraction modules as the proposed \model{}, followed by stacked LSTM layers and fully connected classification heads.
-This allows us to evaluate whether differences in performance arise from the LSTM-based versus attention-based backbones rather than the input representation.
-In the second benchmark model, we use TSLANet's original architecture.
-All models were trained with a batch size of 64 for up to 20 epochs using the AdamW~\cite{loshchilov2017decoupled} optimizer (weight decay 0.00001).